unibe-geodata-modelling/2020-raspberry-pi-water-level/README.md

 Ultrasonic Ranger
-1) Connect Ultrasonic Ranger to RPi using Grove Base Hat for Raspberry Pi or UART port using GPIO.
+1) Connect Ultrasonic Ranger to RPi using Grove Base Hat for Raspberry Pi.

 -------------------------------------------------------------------------------------------------------------------------------------